bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/networks/_index.md

 ISBN: 978-1-292-40546-9

-The book will be available as ebook through the HTW Library.
+The book is available as an ebook through the HTW Library.
 There is also plenty of material online - [see the resources section](./resources).

 ### Top Down Approach